harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

 ==================

 The permission concept in Univention Corporate Server (UCS) specifies who can read and write domain data.
-Permissions apply to objects like users and systems alike.
+Permissions apply to objects in the domain database like users and systems alike.
 Policies assign custom permissions to objects.
 UCS applies default permissions for systems and pre-defined users and groups.

 System roles
 ------------

-Only UCS systems in the system role Primary Directory Node can write data to the domain database.
+UCS system roles imply certain permissions on domain data.
+Only the Primary Directory Node can write data to the domain database.
 All other system roles have read-only access.
-Nevertheless, write operations happen on the Primary Directory Node on behalf of other systems or users, for example a new UCS system joins the domain or an administrator installs an app.
+Nevertheless, write operations happen on the Primary Directory Node on behalf of other systems or users.
+For example, when a new UCS system joins the domain or an administrator installs an app write operations run on the Primary Directory Node.

 Administrator and root
 ----------------------

+Some user accounts also have implicit permissions on domain data and systems.
 A UCS system knows two administrative user accounts: *Administrator* and *root*.

 Administrator
    The user account *Administrator* is the first domain user and has all domain